hawk-li/RSViTQA/README.md

 # RSVQA Code
 This readme presents the step required to generate the databases and reproduce the results presented in [1].
 Please cite this article if you use this code.

-## Automatic generation of the DB:
-The automatic generation of the databases is handled by the scripts in the AutomaticDB folder, and can be launched with the process.py script.

-It works by intersecting geotagged images with elements from OSM.
-It has been checked to work on USGS' ortophotos or S2 tiles.
-You should set the access to the zip files at line 233 of process.py.
-The postgresql DB should be populated with OSM data covering the extent of the images.
-This OSM data can for instance be obtained here: http://download.geofabrik.de/

-In AutomaticDB/vqa_database.ini, you should configure the access to a postgresql database, as well as the access to the scentinel hub portal that can be obtained here: https://scihub.copernicus.eu/ (optional, you can also directly download the tiles)
-These fields are marked with "TO_REPLACE"

 ## Training the models
 The files regarding the model are put in the VQA_model folder.